Community Clinic Hours

 Services

-The clinic is staffed by two traditional community midwives, along with an additional rotation of other perinatal and reproduction care and support providers.
-All care is provided in a community setting with room for sitting and chatting, a play area for babies and toddlers, and a community pantry of gently used baby clothes and essentials.
-Care provided can include, but is not limited to: prenatal & postpartum care; lactation support; consultations covering homebirth midwifery, hospital birth preparations, holistic health, herbal support, and pregnancy & childbirth options; human development & sex education; perinatal social worker services; babywearing & baby carrier education; and more!
+The clinic is staffed by two traditional community midwives (one of which is a reproductive & perinatal social worker/therapist), along with an additional rotation of other perinatal and reproduction care and support providers.
+All care is provided in a community setting with room for sitting and chatting.
+Care & information provided can include, but is not limited to: fertility, prenatal, & postpartum care (proof of pregnancy, FHT & BP checks, belly mapping, etc.); lactation support; sex education (safer sex supplies); navigating social services; babywearing & baby carrier education; harm reductions supplies, and more!
 Disclaimers.

 Logistics

-While the clinic is a safe(r) space, please keep in mind that the space is a large room without private exam rooms.
+While the clinic is a safer space, please keep in mind that the space is a medium-sized room without a private exam room.
 This means that privacy is minimal.
 No care or procedures are provided that require the removal of clothing, beyond exposing a pregnant participant's abdomen to facilitate bellymapping, checking fetal positioning, and listening to fetal heart tones.
 It is possible for others who are present to see what is done and hear what is discussed.
 If you have exceptionally sensitive health information that you do not want to potentially and unintentionally share with others, unfortunately the clinic might not be the right place for your needs.

 Ethos